Kikve/TODO/TODO/📑primitive type (jdg).md

 include [[📑number (jdg)|numbers]], [[📑string (jdg)|string]] of text (known as strings), and [[📑boolean (jdg)|boolean]] truth values (known as booleans).

+> [!NOTE] Title
+Primitives are immutable: there is no way to change

 [[📑primitive type (jdg)|primitive type]] are inmutable [[📑null (jdg)|null]] and [[📑undefined (jdg)|undefined]] are primitive values, but they are